syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/sticky-notes-annotation.md

 ---
 layout: post
-title: Sticky notes annotations in Blazor SfPdfViewer2 Component | Syncfusion
+title: Sticky notes annotations in Blazor SfPdfViewer Component | Syncfusion
-description: Checkout and learn here all about sticky notes annotations in Syncfusion Blazor SfPdfViewer2 component and more.
+description: Checkout and learn here all about sticky notes annotations in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
-control: SfPdfViewer2
+control: SfPdfViewer
 documentation: ug
 ---

-# Sticky notes annotations in Blazor SfPdfViewer2 Component
+# Sticky notes annotations in Blazor SfPdfViewer Component

-The SfPdfViewer2 control provides the options to add, edit, and delete the sticky note annotations in the PDF document.
+The SfPdfViewer control provides the options to add, edit, and delete the sticky note annotations in the PDF document.

 ![StickyNotes Annotation in Blazor PDFViewer](../../pdfviewer/images/blazor-pdfviewer-stickynotes-annotation.png)